Huzbi-crypto/FAST-NU/Sem-3/Labs/Project/DSA/README.md

 - **Copy File**: This operation copies the content of a file.
 You will be prompted to enter the name of the file to copy from.
 - **Paste File**: This operation pastes the content from the copy stack to a file.
 You will be prompted to enter the name of the file to paste to.
 - **Cut File**: This operation cut
+- **Search**: With the help of hashmap, this operation searches for a word in the file.
+You will be prompted to enter the name of the file to search in.

 ## Video Demo